ELASRIYASSINE/ELASRIYASSINE/README.md

 ## I'm an Engineering Student, Developer, and AI Enthusiast!!

 - 🔭 I just qualified to the finals of IMOR 2020 : [Innovative Morocco 2020][IMOR]!
-- 🌱 I’m currently learning Deep Learning / Machine Learning.
+- 🌱 I’m currently working on electrical networking.
-- ⚡ Best Experience of 2020, Qualifying to the Semi-finals of [ALTEN Morocco Software Awards 5!][AMSA]!
 - 👯 I’m looking to collaborate with professional entities.
 - 🥅 2021 Goals: Contribute more to Open Source projects.